alibaba/GraphScope/docs/analytics_engine.rst

         def Combine(messages):
             pass

-Differ from the PIE model, the decorator for this class is @graphscope.analytical.udf.pregel.
+Differ from the PIE model, the decorator for this class is ``@pregel``.
 And the functions to be implemented is defined on vertex, rather than the fragment.
 Take SSSP as example, the algorithm in Pregel model looks like this.

 .. code:: python

+    from graphscope.analytical.udf import pregel
+    from graphscope.framework.app import AppAssets

     # decorator, and assign the types for vertex data, message data.
     @pregel(vd_type='double', md_type='double')